-A leader must involve in activities that re-define the meaning of competition within a professional arena.
+A leader must involve in activities that redefine the meaning of competition within a professional arena.
 There can be games at some resort or a far-flung natural setting where teams can hike together.

-This will encourage healthy mutual relationships, offer a chance to connect at an emotional level, allow new employees to connect with their seniors and vice-versa.
+This will encourage healthy mutual relationships, offer a chance to connect at an emotional level, and allow new employees to connect with their seniors and vice-versa.

 8. Exercise New Rules

-However, these rules seldom go through any changes or any feedback protocol.
-This means managers do not sit co-workers and ask for their feedback.
+However, these rules seldom go through any changes or feedback protocol.
+This means managers do not sit with co-workers and ask for their feedback.
 A leader, regardless of gender, must sit down and speak about the challenges, new perspectives, protocols, and suggestions.

 It is time to shun the awkwardness and get truly professional about problems in the workplace.
-Female coworkers need to be heard on all levels and they need to speak up openly about potential dangers.
+Female coworkers need to be heard on all levels, and they need to speak up openly about potential dangers.